Upanayana: Upanayana

 Upanayana literally means "the act of leading to or near, bringing", "introduction (into any science)" or "initiation" (as elucidated by Monier-Williams).
-Upanayana is formed from the root √ni meaning 'to lead'.
-Nayana is a noun formed from the root √ni meaning 'leading to'.
+Upanayana is formed from the root √nī meaning 'to lead'.
+Nayana is a noun formed from the root √nī meaning 'leading to'.
 The prefix upa means 'near'.
 With the prefix the full literal meaning becomes 'leading near (to)'.
 The initiation or rite of passage ceremony in which the sacred thread is given symbolizes the child drawn towards a school, towards education, by the guru or teacher.
 The student was being taken to the Gods and a disciplined life.
 As explained by PV Kane, taking (the child) near the acarya (for instruction), or alternately "introducing to studenthood".
 It is a ceremony in which a teacher accepts and draws a child towards knowledge and initiates the second birth that is of the young mind and spirit.

 Variations

-A popular variation is Maunjibandhana, derived from two words munja, a type of grass, and bandhana which means to tie or bind.
-The munjha grass is tied around the waist.
+A popular variation is Mauñjibandhana, derived from two words muñja, a type of grass, and bandhana which means to tie or bind.
+The munja grass is tied around the waist.
 This word was used by Manu.
 Another variation is vratabandha(na) meaning "binding to an observance".
 The word janeu is a condensed version of yagyopaveeta.
-The ceremony is also known as punal kalyanam (meaning auspicious thread ceremony) and Brahmopadesa.
+The ceremony is also known as punal kalyanam (meaning auspicious thread ceremony) and Brahmopadeśa.